epfl-ada/ada-2022-project-dadalife/README.md

 ├── raw_data                          # Data initially imported
 │
-├── .gitignore                        # Files to be ignored when pushing from local to remote ├── README.md
+├── .gitignore                        # Files to be ignored when pushing from local to remote ├── README.md                         # this.
-├── career_booster.ipynb              # Analysis of revelating movies, and career boosters ├── coacting_features.ipynb           # Logistic regression to find importance of features ├── generate_hists.ipynb              # Used for the data story
+├── career_booster.ipynb              # Analysis of revelating movies, and career boosters ├── coacting_features.ipynb           # Find importance of features
+├── generate_hists.ipynb              # Used for the data story
 ├── insight_coacting_impact.ipynb     # Analysis on the impact of coacting to become famous ├── milestone_2.ipynb                 # Milestone 2 analysis